doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/RBAC.md

 openssl genrsa -out myuser.key 4096
 openssl req -new -key myuser.key -out myuser.csr -subj "/CN=myuser/O=group1/O=group2"
 ```
 NOTE: CN is the name of the user and O is the group that this user will belong to.
+These groups can be referenced in the role binding.

 ```